VincentTLa/mars-rover/README.md

 ## Assumptions made while coding:

-- If the rover was to move off the plateu then it would be considered gone.
+- If the rover was outside of plateu then it is considered as 'fallen'.
 - Rover cannot start outside of the plateu
+- The Compass Points are N,E,S,W only

 # Running the code